 Thank you for your interest in the Internal Medicine training programs at the University of Pennsylvania.
 The University of Pennsylvania Medical Center enjoys a rich history of leadership in academic and clinical medicine.
 The University of Pennsylvania School of Medicine was established in 1765 as the nation's first school of medicine.
 The Hospital of the University of Pennsylvania was built in 1874 as the nation's first hospital devoted to medical education.
 Our heritage is the cornerstone for our future and the legacy which supports our pursuit of the highest standards in education, research and patient care.
-For over 230 years, the University of Pennsylvania School of Medicine and Medical Center and our Department of Medicine have continued to train the future leaders of American medicine.
+For almost 250 years, the University of Pennsylvania School of Medicine and our Department of Medicine have continued to train the future leaders of American medicine.
 The Department of Medicine at the University of Pennsylvania has had a long-standing commitment to excellence in postgraduate medical education.
-The faculty in the Department of Medicine includes over 400 full-time standing faculty and 100 fellows representing all of the specialties of Internal Medicine.
+The faculty in the Department of Medicine includes over 450 full-time standing faculty and 150 fellows representing all of the specialties of Internal Medicine.

 The training opportunities offered by the Department of Medicine include:

-2. A three-year Categorical Program with the option to enter the Physician-Scientist Pathway after two years.
+2. A two-year Physician Scientist Program with the option to enter the ABIM Research Pathway after two years.

 3. A three-year Primary Care Program offering additional outpatient experience with inpatient rotations that are completely integrated with the categorical program.